Garden Route Top 14

 It remains a relatively short par 72 layout – three par 4s of 300 metres and less – yet the greens have challenging contours, the terrain is undulating, and the course is exposed to breezes off the sea.

-Mossel Bay was the home club of Open champion Louis Oosthuizen, who grew up as a boy at nearby Albertinia, where he learned to play on the sand greens of the local 9-holer.
+Mossel Bay was the home club of Louis Oosthuizen, who grew up at nearby Albertinia, where he learned to play on the sand greens of the local 9-holer.
 As a rookie professional, on December 12, 2002 at age 20 he had a dream round of 15-under-par 57 at Mossel Bay with two eagles and 11 birdies.
 He was out in 29 and back in 28.
 He finished with a chip-in for an eagle three at 17 and birdie three at 18.
 He had 11 threes and two 2s on his card.
+Less than two years later, in September 2004, he scored a 59 with 11 birdies and an eagle two at 18.

 64 by Jordan Duminy in 2018 club champs.